 Need to consider the size of the baby and the size of the mother’s nipples and find the best compromise.

 16mm Preterm babies and small newborns, small nipple.

 A ‘contact’ nipple shield (recommended) has a cut away piece that allows baby’s nose or chin to remain close to mum’s breast.
 So baby smells mum and not plastic.

 A warm wet shield sticks to the breast better – run the shield under warm water prior to use.
 Roll the wet, warm shield back about halfway down the shank of the shield.
-Applying a little water, breast milk or lanolin cream around the edge may help it adhere better to the breast.
+It may adhere to the breast better if you apply a little water, breastmilk or lanolin cream around the edge.
 Roll the shield back onto the breast so the nipple is drawn into the teat of the shield.

 Attachment technique is still important with a shield.
 Don’t just poke the shield teat centrally into baby’s mouth.
 Baby should be held close, mouth wide open and chin in contact with the breast.

 Your baby should draw your nipple into the shield teat and be able to compress the ducts in the areola with his jaws and actively draw milk out of the breast.
 Look for signs of effective milk transfer.

 Towards the end of the feed (when baby’s swallowing slows) it is a good idea to use breast compression while baby suckles to increase the milk and fat transfer to the baby.

 Offering baby both breasts at each feed will mean baby gets more milk.